-How to be Ready for Tomorrow’s Quantum Attacks (Q12c) and Efficient Application of Countermeasures for Elliptic Curve Cryptography (A33b) Vladimir Soukharev is a Chief Post-Quantum Researcher and Cryptographer at InfoSec Global.
-He’s relentlessly focused on cryptographic research and development and is inspired by continuous innovation.
-Vladimir obtained his PhD from the University of Waterloo’s David.
-R. Cheriton School of Computer Science specializing in Cryptography, Security and Privacy under the supervision of David Jao.
-His thesis title was “Post Quantum Elliptic Curve Cryptography.”
-He was part of the Centre of applied Cryptographic Research, CryptoWorks21 and has contributed and published work at world-renown conferences and journals, such as PQCrypto and the Journal of Mathematical Cryptology.
-Since completing his formal studies, he has dedicated his work-life to advancing the knowledge and application of advanced cryptography and cyber security technologies to protect vital information and communications in complex, highly regulated environments.
+Vladimir Soukharev is a Chief Post-Quantum Researcher and Cryptographer at InfoSec Global.
+He is relentlessly focused on cryptographic research and development and is inspired by continuous innovation.
+Vladimir obtained his Ph.D. from the University of Waterloo’s David R. Cheriton School of Computer Science, specializing in cryptography, security and privacy under the supervision of David Jao.
+His thesis title was “Post-Quantum Elliptic Curve Cryptography.”
+He was part of the Centre for Applied Cryptographic Research, CryptoWorks21 and has contributed and published works at world-renowned conferences and in journals, such as PQCrypto, Financial Cryptography and the Journal of Mathematical Cryptology.
+Since completing his formal studies, he has dedicated his work life to advancing the knowledge and application of cutting-edge cryptography and cyber security technologies to protect vital information and communications in complex, highly regulated environments.
 Vladimir’s main area of focus is post-quantum cryptography, but he looks at the entire cryptographic and security spectrum.
 He is also a co-author on the submission for NIST’s Post-Quantum Cryptography Standards Competition, titled SIKE (Supersingular Isogeny Key Encapsulation).